• Home

 Getting your body moving a day before a flight helps with regulating your sleep schedule, and will make sitting down for a long period of time more manageable.

 If you normally don’t work out, don’t go overboard.
-A light yoga session, walking or stretching will do wonders.
+A light yoga session, walking, or stretching will do wonders.
 The last thing you want on a long flight is a sore body.

 2. Charge Your Electronics

-If you pan on using your own electronics on the flight like headphones, iPad, Kindle, or Phone, be sure to fully charge them before you get to the airport/ plane.
-While most planes do have outlets or USB chargers sometimes you might luck out, or they may not work.
+If you plan on using your own electronics on the flight like headphones, iPad, Kindle, or Phone, be sure to fully charge them before you get to the airport/ plane.

 3. Pick Your Seat Strategically